nzfarmer1/telemetrylayer/README.md

 - replace mosquitto client with paho.Client

 - set default broker config tab to be list of brokers
-- add details of broker port/host etc when selecting from list
+- add details of broker port/host etc when creating new layer
+- ensure topics can only be added as a feature once?
+- linux testing of custom feature form